 In seeking to promote the environmental and/or social characteristics outlined above, the Sub-Investment Manager excludes various companies from the Fund's portfolio as part of the investment strategy of the Fund.
 The Sub-Investment Manager's exclusionary process is based on the Sub-Investment Manager's assessment and judgment of the proprietary business matters, and an investee company will be excluded based on the Sub-Investment Manager's view that it is currently too difficult to determine that such investee company is and/or will be promoting what the Sub-Investment Manager considers relevant environmental and/or social characteristics through effectively balancing the interests of its customers, employees, suppliers and other business partners, shareholders, communities, and the environment.
-Examples of the investments that the Sub-Investment Manager does not currently invest directly in, based on the Sub-Investment Manager's assessment and judgment outlined above, include, but are not limited to, the following:
+Examples of the investment Manager's assessment and judgment outlined above, include, but are not limited to, the following: